Capture & Identify unique molecular fingeprints

 Precise Identification

-Allows for sufficient resolution to detect substances.
+Easily allows for sufficient resolution to detect substances.

 Safe Operation